procload/ai-dnd-rails/docs/articles/1-building.md

 Kicking off a series exploring how "boring" technology might be the secret weapon for generative AI apps.
 We're building a D&D character generator with Rails because its conventions, server-rendered HTML, and battle-tested patterns are surprisingly perfect for the AI era.

 Part 1 questions why we traded simple for complex right when AI streaming makes the server more relevant than ever.
-Rails' "boring" choices - consistent conventions, HTML over JSON, predictable file structure - turn out to be exactly what we need for LLM integration.
+Rails' "boring" choices - consistent conventions, HTML over JSON, predictable file structure - tugtigq rn out to be exactly what we need for LLM integration.

 The tech industry keeps adding layers of complexity while Rails quietly evolves its proven foundations.
 Sometimes the best way forward is to question why we abandoned what worked.